 3.1.
+The college's Designated Safeguarding Leads (DSL) with overall designated responsibility for safeguarding are:

+Becky Allen (IB World School)

+Dobrila Arezina (International College)

+Simon Talbot (Summer and Short Courses)

-The college's Designated Safeguarding Lead (DSL) with overall designated responsibility for safeguarding is Elena Hesse.
-We have a deputy designated safeguarding lead (s), Emily Woodeson (IB World School), Kelly Gilbert (International College), Julia Radlinger (Summer and Short Courses) and to ensure there is always appropriate cover for this role.
+We have deputy designated safeguarding leads, Emily Woodeson, Stephanie Kucan and Alessia Zulian (IB World School), Elodie Lefeuvre (International College), Mark Hewitt (Summer and Short Courses) to ensure there is always appropriate cover for this role.
 The responsibilities of all Designated Safeguarding Lead are described in detail in Appendix A.

-The IB and IC safeguarding and pastoral teams meet on a weekly basis to discuss and monitor any safeguarding and pastoral matters.
+The IB and IC safeguarding, and pastoral teams meet on a weekly basis to discuss and monitor any safeguarding and pastoral matters.